BuckWildGames/GodotManagerGDS/README.md

 Inspired by GodotManager: https://github.com/eumario/godot-manager

+Intended to be lightweight and easy to use but still flexable for more advanced users.

 This project has been made from scratch, other than the Godot icons.

+Written in GD Script so most Godot users can easily modify or contribute.

 The original is written in C# so no code was used in this project.